To be honest, I don’t know exactly what’s going to happen in the future.

 This time, Daniel himself has a dream.
 But it’s a nightmare.
 Four animals devouring the inhabitants of the earth before them.
 And the fourth beast was unlike anything Daniel had ever seen before.
 It had 10 horns, and then one horn that could even speak.
 And it tried to oppress God’s saints, and to change the times and laws.
 Perhaps even the Jewish system of sacrifices and offerings?

-But again, Jesus comes before the Ancient of Days and is given power and authority to destroy the beast and to establish a kingdom without end.
+But again, Yeshua comes before the Ancient of Days and is given power and authority to destroy the beast and to establish a kingdom without end.

 Now, depending on which translation you have, either the times and laws, or the “saints” are given into the beast’s hand for a time, times and half a time. (interesting expression, I wonder what that means).